nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Harle - Get to Level 4 - Diminish
   - WightKnight - 3 / 3
   - Miguel - HolyDragSword
-  - Lynx - 1 / 2 / 2 (use lynx when harle empties her stamina but just the remaining attacks)
+  - Lynx - 1 / 2 / 2 (use harle when lynx empties his stamina but just the remaining attacks)
   - WightKnight - 3 / 2 (Only do 3 if Crit anywhere, 3 / 3 if no Strengthen)
   - Harle - 1 / 1 / 2 - MoonBeams (Skip Element if Crit)
   - WightKnight - 3 / 3